althea-net/althea-site/network-paper.md

 All current distance vector protocols, including Babel, have a major weakness.
 All information about link cost and route metrics is provided on a completely trusted and unverified basis.
 There is nothing stopping any node from claiming that it has the best route to any destination.
 This is usually not a problem, since most networks today are owned by one entity.
 In Althea, nodes are owned by many people and entities, all competing to provide the best service.
 Leaving this vulnerability unaddressed would allow financially-motivated attacks, such as nodes claiming to have better routes than they actually do in an effort to get more business.

-Babel uses a sequence of "Hello" and "I heard you" (or "IHU") messages to estimate link quality between neighbors.
-Each node periodically broadcasts a Hello message to all of its neighbors.
-Each Hello has a sequence number.
-By looking at the sequence number of each Hello received and comparing it to the last one, neighbors can determine whether they have missed Hello messages from the node.
-Nodes keep an array of 16 bits for each neighbor corresponding to the last 16 Hello messages, with a 1 representing a received Hello and a 0 representing a missed Hello.
-From this array, a number called the "rxcost" (short for receive cost) is calculated.

-This rxcost is then sent back to the neighbor in an IHU message.
-The neighbor then considers this number the "txcost" (short for transmit cost).
-From these two numbers the overall link cost is calculated using the [ETX metric](https://pdos.csail.mit.edu/papers/grid:mobicom03/paper.pdf).

-From the Babel specification:

-> A node uses a neighbour's Hello history to compute an estimate, written beta, of the probability that a `Hello TLV` is successfully received.
-The `rxcost` is defined as `256/beta`.
->
-> Let `alpha` be `MIN(1, 256/txcost)`, an estimate of the probability of successfully sending a `Hello TLV`.
->
-> The cost is then computed by
->
-> `cost = 256/(alpha * beta)`
->
-> or, equivalently,
->
-> `cost = (MAX(txcost, 256) * rxcost) / 256.`

 We propose a modification to the Babel protocol to allow for verification of routes.
-Our modification involves the addition of a 'verifiable metric'.
-We define a 'verifiable metric' as a distance vector metric that remains the same when observed end-to-end or by individual nodes.
-For example round trip time (rtt) as a metric can be summed along the route or computed purely by the source and destination .
+Our modification involves the addition of a "verifiable metric".
+We define a "verifiable metric" as a distance vector metric that remains the same when observed end-to-end or by individual nodes.
+For example round trip time (rtt) as a metric can be summed along the route or computed purely by the source and destination.
 Using a verifiable metric user nodes and exit nodes can get an independent sample of the connection metric over an encrypted tunnel between them.
+The tunnel keeps nodes from cheating by prioritizing route verification packets.
+This technique is known as [stealth probing](ftp://ftp.cs.princeton.edu/techreports/2005/730.pdf).

 The metric calculated is expected to be close to the overall metric advertised for the destination by the neighbor currently forwarding packets to the destination.
 This gives us a way to verify the accuracy of advertised routes.
 If the metric does not match the metric advertised by the selected neighbor, the neighbor’s [accuracy score](#acccuracy-score) is affected, and the metric through this neighbor is [adjusted](#route-metric-adjustment).

 ## Verification scheduling